glorixz/DNSResolver/README.md

     prints the resulting IP address.
 The result may be obtained from a local cache, in which case no tracing is printed.
   - dump: Prints all currently cached host names and records.

+Note on errors: in addition to normal errors, a -1 result will occur if a DNS response is truncated.